• Skip to main content

 • Heat the oven to 400°F. Line a baking sheet with parchment paper.

 • Trim both the tops and bottoms of the acorn squash.
-Slice each squash in half widthwise and scoop out seeds.
-Drizzle each squash half with a scant teaspoon olive oil, then rub the oil all over the squash including the flesh and skin.
+Slice each squash in half widthwise (though the thickest part) and scoop out seeds.
+Drizzle the olive oil over the squash, and rub into the flesh and skin.
 Sprinkle the flesh with salt and pepper.
-Place the squash cut side down onto the prepared baking sheet and place in the oven.
-Roast until tender, and the skin can be easily pierced with the tip of a knife, 30-35 minutes.

-• While the acorn squash is roasting, prepare the the stuffing.
-Heat a 10” cast iron skillet oven medium high heat.
-Add the sausage and cook, stirring frequently to break it up, until the sausage is crispy and no longer pink, 7-8 minutes.
-Remove the sausage using a slotted spoon and place into a mixing bowl.
+• While the squash roasts, prepare the stuffing.
+Heat a 10” skillet over medium high heat.
+Add the sausage and cook, stirring frequently to break it up into small pieces, until no longer pink, 7-8 minutes.

-• Add the leeks and celery to the skillet and sautee in the rendered sausage fat until soft, 6-8 minutes.
+• Add the onion and celery to the skillet and saute with the sausage until soft, 6-8 minutes.

 • Remove the squash from the oven.
 Using tongs, flip over each squash half, being careful of any steam that may have built up.